SamErde/PSPrettier/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a vulnerability in PSPreworkout, please follow the _following process_:
+If you discover a vulnerability in PSPreworkout, please follow the _process_:

 1. Open a generic bug issue advising you have discovered a vulnerability.
    - Avoid sharing specifics or details of the vulnerability in an open GitHub issue.